DragosPopse/ModdableArcadeShooter/README.md

   * Every soundtrack was created carefully to match the theme of the level and the waves pattern.
 * Textures: Ana Maria Dirica
   * Textures were created for this game.
+* Fonts: Taken from the internet
+ * Fonts have their lincenses in assets/fonts folder